Answered! Jump to accepted answer.

 Why is this reflexive verb conjugated in passé composé ?

-This relates to:Using 'depuis' (since / for) with Le Présent and NOT Le Passé Composé (prepositions of time) -
+This question relates to:French lesson "Using 'depuis' (since / for) with Le Présent and NOT Le Passé Composé (prepositions of time)"

 s'habillaient is the imperfect, se sont habillés would be passé composé.